Kharja: Romance kharjas

 Though they comprise only a fraction of the corpus of extant kharjas, it is the Romance kharjas that have attracted the greatest scholarly interest.
-With examples dating back to the 11th century, this genre of poetry is believed to be among the oldest in any Romance language, and certainly the earliest recorded form of lyric poetry in Mozarabic or Ibero-Romance.
+With examples dating back to the 11th century, this genre of poetry is believed to be among the oldest in any Romance language, and certainly the earliest recorded form of lyric poetry in Andalusi Romance or another Iberian Romance language.

 Their rediscovery in the 20th century by Hebrew scholar Samuel Miklos Stern and Arabist Emilio García Gómez is generally thought to have cast new light on the evolution of Romance languages.

 The Romance kharjas are thematically comparatively restricted, being almost entirely about love.
-Approximately three quarters of them are put into the mouths of women, while the proportion for Arabic kharjas is nearer one fifth.
+Approximately three-quarters of them are put into the mouths of women, while the proportion for Arabic kharjas is nearer one-fifth.

 Debate over origins

-Since the kharja may be written separately from the muwashshah, many scholars have speculated that the Romance Kharjas were originally popular Spanish lyrics that the court poets incorporated into their poems.
+Since the kharja may be written separately from the muwashshah, many scholars have speculated that the Romance kharjas were originally popular Spanish lyrics that the court poets incorporated into their poems.
 Some similarities have been claimed with other early Romance lyrics in theme, metre, and idiom.
-Arabic writers from the Middle East or North Africa like Ahmad al-Tifashi (1184–1253) referred to "songs in the Christian style" sung in Al-Andalus from ancient times that some have identified as the kharjas.
+Arabic writers from the Middle East or North Africa like Ahmad al-Tifashi (1184–1253) referred to "songs in the Christian style" sung in al-Andalus from ancient times that some have identified as the kharjas.

 Other scholars dispute such claims, arguing that the kharjas stand firmly within the Arabic tradition with little or no Romance input at all, and the apparent similarities only arise because the kharjas discuss themes that are universal in human literature anyway.

 Debate over language and reading

 Modern translations of the Romance kharjas are a matter of debate particularly because the Arabic script does not include vowels.
-Most of them were copied by scribes who probably did not understand the language they were recording, which may have caused errors in transmission.
+Most of them were copied by scribes who probably did not understand the language they were recording, which may have caused transmission errors.
 A large spectrum of translations is possible given the ambiguity created by the missing vowels and potentially erroneous consonants.
 Because of this, most translations of these texts will be disputed by some.
 Severe criticism has been made of García Gómez's editions because of his palaeographical errors.
 Further debate arises around the mixed vocabulary used by the authors.

 Most of the Romance kharjas are not written entirely in Romance, but include Arabic elements to a greater or lesser extent.
-It has been argued that such blending cannot possibly represent the natural speech-patterns of the Romance-speakers, and that the Romance kharjas must therefore be regarded as macaronic literature.
+It has been argued that such blending cannot possibly represent the natural speech patterns of the Romance speakers, and that the Romance kharjas must therefore be regarded as macaronic literature.

 A minority of scholars, such as Richard Hitchcock contend that the Romance Kharjas are, in fact, not predominantly in a Romance language at all, but rather an extremely colloquial Arabic idiom bearing marked influence from the local Romance varieties.
 Such scholars accuse the academic majority of misreading the ambiguous script in untenable or questionable ways and ignoring contemporary Arab accounts of how Muwashshahat and Kharjas were composed.